 Ok, mixing protein powder without shaker can be very difficult for you.
 However, as we have seen in our tips for how to mix protein powder without the shaker above, you will find that mixing protein powder without shaker is simple.

 If anything else does not work, you don’t even need a premium injector or sifter to mix protein powder.
 All we need is a few tools, a creative mind, and an insistence to get you through, as we have helped you.
-Since you appreciate the different channel control methods, let’s mix protein powder!
+Since you appreciate the different channel control methods, let’s mix protein powder and check our top 5 protein powder for your kitchen below!!